thomasfmiller/SH-RP-iso/README.md

 [2] model.f

-A module that provides the diabatic physical potential matrix for the subsequent calculations.
+A module that provides the diabatic physical potential matrix for a two-level scattering problem in one dimension.

 INPUT:
 the position variable x.